Holly awoke in a pool of mud.

 An elderly man was standing over her.
-He looked like something from an old Bible movie: bald and weathered, dressed in gray-brown robes that had once been white.
+He looked like an actor from an old Bible movie: bald and weathered, dressed in gray-brown robes that had once been white.
 In his right hand, he was holding a staff topped with a gnarled, ancient crook.

 “Thought you were dead,” the old-timer rasped.
 “Was gonna leave you fer the reavers.”

 “The…what?”
 She shaded her eyes with the flat of her hand.

 “Reavers.”
-He spread his arms out.
+He spread his arms.
 “Spiders.
 As big as a horse.
-They shoot barbed webs at’cha.”
+Shoot barbed webs at’cha.”

 “How do I…return?”

 He cocked his head.
 “To where?”

 She worked her tongue against her gummy cheeks.
 “Peter Lee…have to find Peter…have to kill—”